Escape Room Kit Setup Guide

 For a full guide, check out the Mods page.

 - Customize whatever you want using the included artwork or your own.

 - Mix and match elements or combine with real-world props, such as padlocks.
-For example, replacing the last 2 puzzle sheets with a real 3 digit combination lock or safe.
+For example, you could replace the last 2 puzzle sheets with a real 3-digit combination lock or safe.

 Print the Escape Kit

 Open the PDF file Game - Mr George.pdf and print the escape kit on standard paper.
 It's sized for US paper sizes but will still print on international paper (A4).

 There's no need to use high-gloss paper or professional printing, since the gritty style looks almost identical either way.
 Using thicker paper does add a nice touch, but again, it's by no means necessary.

 The game is designed for teams of 2-4 players.